|

 Did they Beat the drum slowly, did they sound the pipes lowly?

-Did the rifles fire o'er ye as they lowered you down?
+Did the rifles fire o'er ye as they

 Did the bugles sing The Last Post in chorus?